mqwilber/rsf_swine/docs/notes.md

 Goals for today

 1. Extract NDVI, Cropscape, and Temperature data for Michigan pigs.
+	- Didn't extract NDVI.
+VegScape was being tricky for bulk extractions.
 2. Clean and format Michigan pigs.
+[DONE]
 3. Run a comparison between Michigan pigs and Tx Camp pigs.
 4. Account for time varying NDVI and include it in model.
+[DONE]
+5. Compute distance2gradient calculation [DONE]
+	- Need to decide on appropriate distance decay function
-5. Read at least 2 paper on feral swine (movement/influenza).
+6. Read at least 2 papers on feral swine (movement/influenza).

+## Feb.
+12, 2018

+1. Finalize data summary and
+2. Talk with Sarah about covariates.
+Check if they are done.
+3. Run comparison between Michigan and txcamp pigs
+4. Read papers on feral